Clouds

 Evening atmosphere around Roque Bentayga, Gran Canaria.
 (Photo copyright © by Kaj Halberg)

-Monsoon clouds in a coniferous forest with blue pine (Pinus wallichiana), Himalayan cedar (Cedrus deodara), and a species of fir (Abies), Manali, Himachal Pradesh, India.
-(Photo copyright © by Kaj Halberg)
+Monsoon clouds in a coniferous forest of blue pine (Pinus wallichiana), Himalayan cedar (Cedrus deodara), and West Himalayan fir (Abies pindrow), Manali, Himachal Pradesh, India.
+(Photos copyright © by Kaj Halberg)

 Aerial photo of clouds over a sunlit North Sea.
 (Photo copyright © by Kaj Halberg)